perama-v/perama-v.github.io/docs/cairo/game/world_design.md

-A player taking a turn updates their state, their market's state and potentially a regional/global state if they trigger some probabalistic event (supply shock).
+A player taking a turn updates their state, their market's state and potentially a regional/global state if they trigger some probabilistic event (supply shock).

 ## Randomness

-Events are triggered probabalistically.
+Events are triggered probabilistically.
 Mechanism TBD.

 ## Player actions